EighteenZi/rocksdb_wiki/PlainTable-Format.md

 #### An Example of Index

-Let's assume here are the content of the file:
+Let's assume here are the contents of a file:

     +----------------------------+ <== offset_0003_0000 = 0
     | row (key: "0003 0000")     |